kalisio/kano/docs/guides/understanding-kano.md

 * a **2D activity** to visualise and interact with data on a standard *paperless* map in 2D,
 * a **3D activity** to visualise data and interact with on a [virtual globe](https://en.wikipedia.org/wiki/Virtual_globe) in 3D.

-The view of each activity can contain a basemap (i.e. a background context), a set of data layers, an extent, and navigation tools to pan and zoom.
-Indeed, users mainly manipulates **layers**, which specifies how a geographic dataset is portrayed on the map or the globe.
+The view of each activity can contain a a **basemap** (i.e. a background context), a set of data **layers** (i.e. business specific data), an **extent** (i.e. the part of the Earth currently on the screen), and navigation tools to pan and zoom.
+A layer specifies how a geographic dataset is portrayed on the map or the globe.
 The final rendering supporting your use case can usually be assembled by adding a serie of layers.

 A **feature layer** is a grouping of similar geographic elements, for example, buildings, cities, roads, earthquake epicenters, etc. Features can be points, lines, or polygons (areas).
 Feature layers are most appropriate for visualizing your own data on top of your basemaps.
 Using Kano, you can view, save, edit and analyze your own features and their attributes.
 Moreover, you can include interactive pop-up windows with information about the features.